-About 15 types of ganglion cells can be classified in the retina, and they are characterized by different morphologies, band widths, and response characteristics.
-The underlying hypothesis is that each part of the visual field is sampled by a group of ganglion cells that process different aspects of the visual information - how many aspects are not exactly known but the number should be between 3 and 20 [26].
+About 15 types of ganglion cells can be classified in the retina, and they are characterized by different morphologies, bandwidths, and response characteristics.
+The underlying hypothesis is that each part of the visual field is sampled by a group of ganglion cells that process different aspects of the visual information - how many aspects there are is not exactly known but the number should be between 3 and 20 [25].